-1. Take seriously what Jesus did.
+1. I take seriously what Jesus did.
 Jesus died and rose again to save sinners.
 Have you received Him as your Lord and Savior?

-2. Take seriously what Jesus is doing.
+2. I take seriously what Jesus is doing.
 Jesus is gone, yes, but He's doing something on earth right now.

 As Boice rightly points out, "'Acts' is a short name for 'The Acts of the Apostles.'
-It might more properly be called 'The Acts of Jesus Christ' or, to be even more accurate, 'The Acts of the Holy Spirit in the Church of Jesus Christ through God's People."
+It might more properly be called 'The Acts of Jesus Christ' or, to be even more accurate, 'The Acts of the Holy Spirit in the Church of Jesus Christ through God's People."8